 5.4 Recognition.
-If the purchaser grants a security interest in the receivables under the laws of the purchaser's country or a third country, and that security interest is valid and perfected under the laws of that other country, will it be treated as valid and perfected in Canada or must additional steps be taken in Canada?
+If the purchaser grants a security interest in receivables governed by the laws of Canada, and that security interest is valid and perfected under the laws of the purchaser's country, will it be treated as valid and perfected in Canada or must additional steps be taken in Canada?